3and4/Leither/README_EN.md

 9I6JPEqsxWHN7dr2WG9C0CJ-VnN
 12D3KooWBiuFhtpQL2fs3CasdDZ2yZsHHGWdbGTEuVM3BHaj4Aj
 ```
 There are two types of IDs: the short one is a 27-character Leither ID, generated in a manner similar to a Bitcoin wallet address.
-The long one is compatible with the <a href="https://github.com/ipfs/ipfs">IPFS</a> network and is created using the same multihash method as the <a href="https://github.com/ipfs/ipfs">IPFS</a> network.
+The long one is compatible with the <a href="https://github.com/ipfs/ipfs">IPFS</a> network and is created using the same multi-hash method as the <a href="https://github.com/ipfs/ipfs">IPFS</a> network.

 Display the local machine address:
 ```shell